-To enable LAT protocol translation on the IGS, LAT must be explicitly enabled.
+LAT, by default, is enabled on all Ethernet interfaces on terminal servers if the LAT option is purchased.
+To enable LAT on serial lines, and to configure protocol translation on the IGS, LAT must be explicitly enabled.
 Use this interface subcommand to do so:

-lat enabled no lat enabled
+[no] lat enabled